freds0/capybara_object_detection/README.md

 This repo is a tutorial for training and evaluating the Tensorflow Object Detection API using [Capybara Dataset](https://github.com/freds0/capybara_dataset).

 The following steps will be presented regarding the workflow of an object detection project:
-- Google Colab running on GPU TF2
-- Collecting the images to train and validate the Object Detection model.
+- Requirements Installation
-- Labeling the dataset using a tool like LabelImg.
+- Create the Environment using Docker
-- Preparing a TFRecord file for ingesting in object detection API.
-- Installing the Tensorflow Object Detection API.
-- Creating the OD Config file.
-- Running the Object detection training and eval job.
+- Training on Capybara Dataset
-- Exporting the model.
+- Exporting your Trained Model do Frozen Graph
+- Running Inference
+- Auto-Annotating Images

-## Tensorflow Installation
+## Requirements Installation

+To install the Tensorflow Object detection API, it is necessary to install some basic requirements beforehand.

 ```buildoutcfg
 $ apt-get update && apt-get install -y \